sid-thephysicskid/manim-ai-agent/prd.md

 - **Metadata-Driven Adjustments:**
   - Use the metadata (especially the `voice_model`) to adjust generation prompts for the OpenAI-based code generation step.
-  - Modify the output code if required (e.g., updating the voice setting in the generated code) based on the user’s selected voice model.
+  - Modify the output code if required (e.g., updating the voice setting in the generated code) based on the user's selected voice model.

 ---